microsoft/typespec/docs/type-relations.md

 ```

-The reason is `model S` here is not assignable but the model expression `{ foo: 123; bar: 456; }` does, is that model S could be extended with additional properties that could then not be compatible.
+The reason is `model S` here is not assignable but the model expression `{ foo: 123; bar: 456; }` is, is that model S could be extended with additional properties that could then not be compatible.

 If you for example now add a new model